Wednesday Strangler: Kitagata Affair

-Around 5 PM on January 27, 1989, a couple driving near a mountain forest in Kishima District found three female bodies dropped beneath a cliff, and reported it to the police.
-The victims were identified as restaurant employee H., housewife N. and office worker Y. It is believed that they were killed on July 8, 1987; December 7, 1988, and the last on January 25, two days before the bodies were found.
+Around 5 PM on January 27, 1989, a couple driving near a mountain forest in the Kishima District found three female bodies dropped beneath a cliff while trying to grab a tougoshu flower for a Buddhist altar, and reported it to the police.
+The victims were identified as Sumiko Fujise, housewife Kiyomi Nakajima (who was 1 meter away from Sumiko), and office worker Tatsuyo Yoshino (who was 2 meters away from Kiyomi).
+It is believed that they were killed on July 8, 1987; December 7, 1988; and the last on January 25, two days before the bodies were found.
 Items belonging to the victims were allegedly discarded within a 2-mile radius of the site where the bodies were found.
+The upper part of Kiyomi's body had decomposed significantly, while Sumiko was now a skeleton.

 In November of the same year, a 26-year-old man, who had been detained for an unconnected crime, admitted to three of the murders during a cognitive interview, but later recanted the confession.
 On June 11, 2002, the Saga Prefecture police charged the prisoner with the murder of Y., while he was incarcerated in Kagoshima Prison, later charging him with the other ones.
 The indictment was filed on July 7, approximately six hours before the statute of limitations for the murder expired.
 On October 22, the trial began, with the prosecution arguing in favor of the death penalty.
 On April 10, 2005, the Saga District Court cited lack of conclusive evidence and coercion by the interrogating officers for their reasoning for finding the defendant innocent of all charges.

 The prosecution appealed the decision, but the Fukuoka High Court acquitted him on March 19, 2007, as was the case with the Saga District Court in the first instance.
 In the second trial, the prosecution tried to use newly obtained mitochondrial DNA for any possible connections to the victims, but again, the defendant was cleared.
 In the judgment, the Saga Prefectural Police admitted to conducting a poor investigation, including over-interrogating the suspect.
 On March 29, the Fukuoka department of the Supreme Public Prosecutors' Office found numerous case violations relating to the prosecutors' appeal, which was overturned, also taking into account the scarce evidence.
 No appeal was made after the April 2nd deadline, and the defendant was acquitted.
 As a result, the statute of limitations for the four cases expired, and they remain unsolved to this day.
 The accused criticized the Saga Prefectural Police and the prosecutor's poor investigation and prosecution, as pointed out in the ruling of the second trial.